corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 * 1.3.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
 * 1.4.0 Mark as compatible with Stellaris version 3.6 "Orion"
     * Add support for Machine dyson spheres for class O stars (including the destroyed variant)
+* 1.5.0 Add support for many additional megastructures from Gigastructural Engineering & More
+    * Add compatibility trigger for other mods to check whether this one is active

 ## Source Code